 The quality and scope of service that customers can expect from WSET Awards is published in our Customer Service Statement.
-A copy can be obtained from the Quality Assurance Team, qa@wsetglobal.com.
+A copy can be obtained from the APP Administration Team, appadmin@wset.co.uk.

 In the unlikely event of any dissatisfaction with the service received, please contact the registered APP in the first instance.
-If the issue is not resolved, please contact the Quality Assurance Team, qa@wsetglobal.com.
+If the issue is not resolved, please contact the APP Administration Team, appadmin@wset.co.uk.